 The eCHO Systems international training network (ITN) is a collaborative effort of four academic and 15 industrial partners, jointly training 15 PhDs, seeking to significantly advance the CHO cell platform for production of biopharmaceuticals.
 Chinese hamster (CHO) ovary cells are the production host for a +50 billion €/yr biopharmaceuticals market.
 Our primary goal is the development and application of synthetic and systems biology tools to develop the next generation of these cell factories.

-The ITN program has a strong focus on public-private partnerships, and thus will all candidates either be based at a company or have one or more periods of secondment with a company partner.
-All candidates will also have assigned an industrial mentor to help focus on applicability of the research results seen from an industrial perspective.
+The ITN program has a strong focus on public-private partnerships, and thus are all candidates either based at a company or have one or more periods of secondment with a company partner.
+All candidates have been assigned an industrial mentor to help focus on applicability of the research results seen from an industrial perspective.

-All candidates will go through a defined training program taking courses in cell culture, systems biology, state-of-the-art analytical technologies, and bio-based entrepreneurship.
+All candidates are going through a defined training program taking courses in cell culture, systems biology, state-of-the-art analytical technologies, and bio-based entrepreneurship.
+More information can be found in the "Training" section.